 After many of these scenarios, you find yourself or someone else saying “wow, time flies.”
 I prefer “…the years were short, but the days were long”.
 That phrase may have other origins, but for me it’s from the Shins song Pink Bullets, and it’s perfect.
 It’s quite easy to look back on the years past as if they’ve whipped by, only to forget what a battle it often was to get through the days that make up those years.

-This idea was startling apparent to me a few times during the trip.
+This idea was startlingly apparent to me a few times during the trip.
 One of my best friends Corey shared one of those incriminating stories I referenced above from a time when we felt like we were owning life, only to have Sarge remind us how quickly and forcefully life turned on us.
 He recalled a conversation shortly before we met the end of our ropes, where we described “being on E”.
 Corey and I then told Jill how we weren’t even sure where our next meals were coming from, let alone how to pay bills or be a functioning adult.
 A quick glance at that era brought positive sentiment, but a look at the days that made that up that era reminded us how rough they actually were.

 So yeah, the years are short, and the days can be really [censored for my mom] long.
 The best part about those long days, though, is they’re behind us.
 So while we reminisce on them, we can feel renewed as well.